-- (61) Agreement on the European Economic Area of 2 May 1992 (OJ 1994 L 1, p.
-3). - (62) Judgment of 18 June 1991 in ERT (C-260/89, EU:C:1991:254). - (63) As regards the scope of the Charter of Fundamental Rights, reference should also be made to the judgment in Julian Hernández and Others (C-198/13, EU:C:2014:2055), presented in section I.2 'Charter of Fundamental Rights of the European Union'.
+61 Agreement on the European Economic Area of 2 May 1992 (OJ 1994 L 1, p.
+3).

+62 Judgment of 18 June 1991 in ERT (C-260/89, EU:C:1991:254).

+As regards the scope of the Charter of Fundamental Rights, reference should also be made to the judgment in Julian Hernández and Others (C-198/13, EU:C:2014:2055), presented in section I.2 'Charter of Fundamental Rights of the European Union'.

-Rights, the Court observed that, under Article 52(1) of the Charter, in order for such a limitation to be permissible, it must be provided for by law and respect the essence of those rights and freedoms and that compliance with the principle of proportionality presupposes that limitations may be made only if they are necessary and genuinely meet objectives of general interest recognised by the European Union.
-Accordingly, if a restriction of the freedom to provide services under Article 56 TFEU is not justified or if it is disproportionate, it cannot be considered to be permissible under Article 52(1) in relation to the rights and freedoms enshrined in Articles 15 to 17 of the Charter of Fundamental Rights.
+of the freedom to provide services under Article 56 TFEU is not justified or if it is disproportionate, it cannot be considered to be permissible under Article 52(1) in relation to the rights and freedoms enshrined in Articles 15 to 17 of the Charter of Fundamental Rights.

-Lastly, on 11 December 2014, in the judgment in Azienda sanitaria locale n.
+Last, on 11 December 2014, in the judgment in Azienda sanitaria locale n.
 5 'Spezzino' and Others (C-113/13, EU:C:2014:2440), the Court held that Articles 49 TFEU and 56 TFEU do not preclude national legislation which provides that the provision of urgent and emergency ambulance services must be entrusted, on a preferential basis, and by direct award, without any form of advertising, to the voluntary associations covered by agreements.

-The Court first of all examined the legislation in the light of Directive 2004/18 on public contracts ().
-In that regard, it stated that if the service were to exceed the relevant threshold laid down in Article 7 of the directive and if the value of the transport services exceeds that of the medical services, Directive 2004/18 would apply and the direct award of the contract would therefore be contrary to that directive.
+The Court first of all examined the legislation in the light of Directive 2004/18 on public contracts.
+64 In that regard, it stated that if the service were to exceed the relevant threshold laid down in Article 7 of the directive and if the value of the transport services exceeds that of the medical services, Directive 2004/18 would apply and the direct award of the contract would therefore be contrary to that directive.